Emergency crews deployed on Santorini as an earthquake swarm worries Greek experts

 SANTORINI, Greece (AP) — Schools were closed and emergency crews deployed on the volcanic Greek island of Santorini on Monday after a spike in seismic activity raised concerns about a potentially powerful earthquake.

-Precautions were also ordered on several nearby islands — all popular summer vacation destinations — after more than 200 undersea earthquakes were recorded in the area over the past three days.
+Precautions were also ordered on several nearby Aegean Sea islands — all popular summer vacation destinations — after more than 200 undersea earthquakes were recorded in the area over the past three days.

+“We have a very intense geological phenomenon to handle,” Prime Minister Kyriakos Mitsotakis said from Brussels, where he was attending a European meeting.
+“I want to ask our islanders first and foremost to remain calm, to listen to the instructions of the Civil Protection (authority).”

+Mobile phones on the island blared with alert warnings about the potential for rock slides, while several earthquakes caused loud rumbles.
+Authorities banned access to some seaside areas, including the island’s old port, that are in close proximity to cliffs.

 “These measures are precautionary, and authorities will remain vigilant,” Civil Protection Minister Vasilis Kikilias said late Sunday following an emergency government meeting in Athens.
 “We urge citizens to strictly adhere to safety recommendations to minimize risk.”

-While Greek experts say the quakes, measuring up to magnitude 4.7, are not linked to Santorini’s dormant volcano, they acknowledge that the pattern of seismic activity is cause for concern.
+While Greek experts say the quakes, many with magnitudes over 4.5, are not linked to Santorini’s volcano, they acknowledge that the pattern of seismic activity is cause for concern.

+Government officials met with scientists throughout the weekend and on Monday to assess the situation, while schools were also ordered shut on the nearby islands of Amorgos, Anafi and Ios.

+“I have never felt anything like this and with such frequency — an earthquake every 10 or 20 minutes.
+Everyone is anxious even if some of us hide it not to cause panic, but everyone is worried,” said Michalis Gerontakis, who is also the director of the Santorini Philharmonic Orchestra.

+“We came out yesterday and performed.
+Despite the earthquakes, the philharmonic performed for a religious occasion,” Gerontakis said.
+“When you are playing, you cannot feel the quakes but there were earthquakes when we were at the church.
+No one can knows what will happen.
+People can say whatever they like, but that has no value.
+You cannot contend with nature.”

-Fire Service rescue teams with sniffer dogs arrived Sunday and established tents in open areas.
-Residents and visitors were advised to avoid large indoor gatherings, while hotels were instructed to drain swimming pools to reduce potential building damage from an earthquake.
+Residents and visitors were advised to avoid large indoor gatherings and areas where rock slides could occur, while hotels were instructed to drain swimming pools to reduce potential building damage from an earthquake.

+Fire service rescuers who arrived on the island on Sunday set up yellow tents as a staging area inside a basketball court next to the island’s main hospital.

+“We arrived last night, a 26-member team of rescuers and one rescue dog,” said fire brigadier Ioannis Billias, adding that many residents, including entire families, spent the night in their cars.

-Crescent-shaped Santorini, which is slightly larger than Manhattan, is a premier tourism destination with daily arrivals via commercial flights, ferries, and cruise ships.
-The island draws more than 3 million visitors annually to its whitewashed villages, built along dramatic cliffs formed by a massive volcanic eruption more than 3,500 years ago.
+Crescent-shaped Santorini is a premier tourism destination with daily arrivals via commercial flights, ferries, and cruise ships.
+The island draws more than 3 million visitors annually to its whitewashed villages built along dramatic cliffs formed by a massive volcanic eruption — considered to be one of the largest in human history — more than 3,500 years ago.

+That eruption, which occurred around 1620 BC, destroyed a large part of the island, blanketed a wide area in meters (feet) of ash and is believed to have contributed to the decline of the ancient Minoan civilization, which had flourished in the region.

+Although it is still an active volcano, the last notable eruption occurred in 1950.

 Prominent Greek seismologist Gerasimos Papadopoulos cautioned that the current earthquake sequence – displayed on live seismic maps as a growing cluster of dots between the islands of Santorini, Ios, Amorgos, and Anafi — could indicate a larger impending event.